Applying for a Research Grant

 • New role definitions for all researchers involved in the project;

-• Résumé for Researcher and Innovation- R4RI (narrative CV) requirement – some calls will require a team Résumé;
+• Résumé for Researcher and Innovation- R4RI (narrative CV) – some calls will require a team Résumé;

 • No longer an option to nominate reviewers;